scholarslab/scholarslab.github.io/docs/git-authoring-and-editing.md

 Also note: this is a copy of the under-construction GitHub drafting documentation.
 Feel free to cut stuff that isn't specific to git/command line/local Jekyll documentation.

+And! remove any references to maybe.scholarslab.org as the main site.

 First, you'll need to create a new branch to work on.
 You will want your branch to have a name descriptive of the work that you are doing on it.
 For example, this file was added on a branch called documentation Then we'll switch to that branch.
 You do so using the following commands (branch-name-here being substituted with the branch of your choice).